Exploring Genoa: A Treasure of the Italian Riviera

 Art and Architecture

-- San Lorenzo Cathedral: This stunning cathedral features a mix of Gothic and Romanesque architecture.
-Don’t miss the chance to see its beautiful frescoes and intricate façade.
+- San Lorenzo Cathedral: A striking example of Gothic and Romanesque architecture, known for its frescoes and intricate façade.

-- Galleria Nazionale di Palazzo Spinola: An art museum that showcases the works of Italian masters, including Caravaggio and Van Dyck.
+- Galleria Nazionale di Palazzo Spinola: This art museum displays works by Italian masters such as Caravaggio and Van Dyck.

 Festivals and Events

-- Genoa International Boat Show: Held annually in September, this event showcases the best in boating and yachting, attracting enthusiasts from around the world.
+- Genoa International Boat Show: Held every September, this event attracts boating enthusiasts worldwide.

-- Festival of the Sea: Celebrated in June, this festival features maritime parades, concerts, and various activities celebrating Genoa’s deep connection to the sea.
+- Festival of the Sea: Celebrated in June, it features maritime parades and concerts, highlighting Genoa’s connection to the sea.

 Gastronomy: A Taste of Genoa